byte4RR4Y/rock4se-image-builder/README.md

 ---------------------------------------------------
-    -h, --help                      Show this help message and exit -s, --suite SUITE               Choose the Debian suite (e.g., testing, experimental, trixie) -d, --desktop DESKTOP           Choose the desktop environment (e.g., xfce4, kde, none) -i, --interactive yes/no        Start an interactive shell in the docker container (yes/no) This only has an effect in kombination with -d or --desktop
+    -h, --help                      Show this help message and exit -s, --suite SUITE               Choose the Debian suite (e.g., testing, experimental, trixie) -k, --kernel latest/standard    Choose which kernel to install -d, --desktop DESKTOP           Choose the desktop environment (e.g., xfce4, kde, none) -i, --interactive yes/no        Start an interactive shell in the docker container (yes/no) This only has an effect in kombination with -d or --desktop